xalor-ops/NovaLauncher/README.md

 (#) Only the first time.

 ## Contributors
-Amethyst is amazing, and surprisingly stable, and it wouldn't be this way without the commmunity that helped and contribute to the project!
+Nova is amazing, and surprisingly stable, and it wouldn't be this way without the commmunity that helped and contribute to the project!
 Some notable names:
+# Amethyst Credits
 @crystall1nedev - Project manager, iOS port developer
 @khanhduytran0 - iOS port developer
 @artdeell